//

 Accompanied by a vast, starry skyline overlooking the Hudson River, the lit-up buildings seemed dull compared to the luminous models that strutted their way across Christian Cowan’s Spring-Summer 2025 ready-to-wear runway show.
 The audience was left in a cycle of astonishment, aspiration and a yearning desire to have each one of the British designer’s looks in their wardrobes.

-As a UK native, Cowan is now settled in New York, “with his work studio in SoHo and all the trappings of a very Bradshaw lifestyle, Cowan is, by his own admission, living the American dream.”
+As a Cambridge native, Cowan is now settled in New York, “with his work studio in SoHo and all the trappings of a very Bradshaw lifestyle, Cowan is, by his own admission, living the American dream.”
 His past collections have featured life-sized fur balls, feathers and lots of sequins, but with SS25, he took a little bit of a different approach.

-In a direct statement to The Fieldston News, Cowan explains that the show’s concept was inspired by an early 1970s “Bette Davis picture named Madamme Sin.
+In a direct statement to The Fieldston News, Cowan explains that the show’s concept was inspired by an early 1970s “Bette Davis picture named ‘Madame Sin.’
 The less popular picture featured Davis as the ultimate villain evoking a fusion of Cleopatra and Cruella DeVille.
 We brought this into the modern day era by mixing it all together with current references such as patent leathers, smiley faces and hoop earrings.”
 Bette Davis’s exaggerated performance as she poses as a criminal who is on the mission to steal a nuclear submarine is reflected by Cowan’s models.

 Prior to the show, Cowan also created a storyline about a woman being murdered at a party in Vienna.
 Half of the women at the party want to escape the murder scene, while the other half are determined to find the murderer.
 In one interview with CR Fashion, Cowan remarked that “they’re looking for the murderer, and that’s when the runway begins.”

-Bette Davis in Madamme Sin Source: IMDb
+Bette Davis in “Madame Sin” Source: IMDb

 His opening look, which consisted of a white, lacey satin bra and a ruffled mini skirt paired with clunky, gold bracelets, hoop earrings and a pair of stilettos was no exception to his alluring, yet edgy inspiration.
 The model’s walk down the runway was enticing as she pointed at and side-eyed spectators as if to say, “What are you looking at me for?”
 This first encounter with the model poked fun at the stereotypical idea of a fashion show.
 What one might expect to be a serious, uptight event in this case was a fun yet advanced production.